 At night, I watch the GameShowNetwork, History Channel and Discovery Channel for this same sort of feed.

+And you're probably thinking "Well, it's over the top, but it's enrichment right?"
 But I rarely ever read books.
 And I could be spending the time learning to record music better or engaging in some sort of skill-based learning.
 Instead, I seek out the kind of short magazine-article-length/depth stimuli that fires off those "Oh wow that's interesting" neurons without getting too close to those dangerous critical-thinking neurons.

 But as soon as there's some sort of resistance.
 As soon as I don't quite get it all the first time through, I stop.
 Something, laziness perhaps, prevents me from say, trying to rap my head around computer-programming, IT management, or physics, all things I wish I knew something about.

+Knowledge without work.
 Only articles I'll understand on the first pass-through.

 And I'm not trying to memorize any of it.
 It's just the letting-it-phase-through I'm looking for.
 Whatever my brain picks up, it picks up, but I don't try to learn anything.
 It just absorbs what it does.
 Nothing is forced.